A Virtual UN World Data Forum will be held on 19–21 October 2020.

 TA 4.
 Understanding the world through data

-Making data and statistics relevant and usable to all users; increasing data and statistical literacy and data communication; strengthening the use of data in journalism
+Improving communication of data; Making data and statistics accessible and relevant to and usable by all users; increasing data and statistical literacy and data communication; strengthening the use of data in journalism

 TA 5.
 Building trust in data and statistics